-If you are trying to determine how to close a living trust after administration of a decedent's estate, you may be wondering if you have fully completed all the tasks a successor trustee is required to perform.
+If you are trying to determine how to close a living trust after administration of a decedent's estate, you may be wondering if you completed all the tasks a successor trustee is required to perform.
 The best way to avoid skipping an important step is to review a comprehensive checklist for trustees.
 You can review and print our free successor trustee checklist form to see the steps typically required to administer and close a living trust.
 This is also a good checklist to review if you are ending a living trust during the grantor's lifetime.

 How to Revoke a Living Trust

 If you made a revocable living trust as part of your estate plan but your objectives or circumstances have changed, you may wish to remove your living trust from your estate plan.
 Unfortunately, this is not as easy as simply tearing up your living trust documents.
 For information on the steps involved, see how to revoke living trust.
 If you want to keep your revocable living trust intact, but need to remove or replace a beneficiary of the trust, see how to change trust beneficiary.